ScuttleSE/ripmegw/README.md

 There will be one additional textfile created; _0_folder_0_-authors.txt This is a list of all useraccounts that are ripped, but do not show up in any of the lists.
 This may be old accounts that are no longer in the toplists.

+Alternatively you can run get_authors_all.pl.
+This will get the authors of the top posts in each of the subreddits in subreddits.txt, but merged into one single list with no duplicates.

 If you want to manually add a reddit-account to be ripped, just add the userid on its own row in any of the textfiles in /authors.
 The next time you run get_authors.pl it will be ripped

 Next, run rip_authors.pl, this will start the actual ripping.